 If you have more than one of the above-mentioned garlic substitutes, go with the one that best mimics the texture of fresh garlic.
-Minced garlic is the closest match, and it can be used in recipes in the same ways that you’d use fresh.
+Minced garlic is the closest match and it can be used in recipes in the same ways that you’d use fresh.
 If you have to use a dried version of garlic, garlic flakes or granulated garlic would be the closest match.
-But again, any of these substitutes will add a garlicky flavor to your recipe, so use whichever one you happen to have on hand.
+Any of these substitutes will add a garlicky flavor to your recipe, so use whichever one you happen to have on hand.

 Cooking with Substitutes

+If you were looking for a substitute because you just discovered your garlic had sprouted, you might not need one after all.
 Sprouted garlic is still okay to use.
-So, if you were looking for a substitute because you just discovered your garlic had sprouted, you might not need one after all.
 To keep your garlic from sprouting in the future, be sure to store it in a cool, dry place.
 It should keep for months this way.